wangyida/stack-tuning/script-generation/README.md

 ## Install TensorFlow

 `pip install --upgrade tensorflow` # for Python 2.7

 `pip3 install --upgrade tensorflow` # for Python 3.n

 `pip install --upgrade tensorflow-gpu` # for Python 2.7 and GPU

 `pip3 install --upgrade tensorflow-gpu` # for Python 3.n and GPU

 # Install Server and Client Monitor

 ## Installing Jupyter Notebook

-As an existing Python user, you may wish to install Jupyter using Python’s package manager, pip, instead of Anaconda.
+As an existing Python user, you may wish to install Jupyter using Python's package manager, pip, instead of Anaconda.

 First, ensure that you have the latest pip; older versions may have trouble with some dependencies: